 Time series analysis can be challenging both on a theoretical level and from an engineering standpoint.
 In our paper (Siebert et al. 2021), we provide a systematic survey of the currently maintained Python packages dedicated to this topic.
 In addition to providing an overview of the implemented tasks, we evaluated other practical aspects, such as the presence of datasets and metrics for evaluating the results, or the state of the documentation.
 Check out the article here and the interactive overview here.

-Are you interested in working on projects involving time series analysis?
-Contact our expert Dr. Julien Siebert.
+You are also interested in working on projects involving time series analysis? – Contact our expert Dr. Julien Siebert.

 Esling, Philippe; Agon, Carlos (2012): Time-series data mining.
 In ACM Comput.
 Surv.
 45 (1), pp. 1–34.
 DOI: 10.1145/2379776.2379788.